Scientific Name

 How to Grow and Care

 Choose a location that receives direct sun during all or most of the day.
 Plant your Barrel Cactus in early spring before new roots begin to form.
-The roots may appear dry, but that is typical before new growth begins.
+The roots may appear dry, which is typical before new growth begins.
 Dig a hole deep enough for the plant's roots and amend it as needed to provide fast-draining soil.
 A good soil mixture includes 10 percent native soil, 45 percent washed sand or pumice, and 45 percent compost.

 Learn more at How to Grow and Care for Ferocactus.